RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Implementing RayRoPE

-The discussion in Sec.~\ref{sec:approach} focuses on applying \ours~on attention between a single query token and a set of key/value tokens.
-In this section, we explain how to efficiently implement \ours~to perform attention on batched tokens in general multiview attention.
-The \ours~encoding is coupled with the camera coordinate of the query tokens.
-Consequently, our implementation necessitates grouping query tokens by their respective camera views to compute the view-dependent encodings and attention.
-We detail the multiview self-attention procedure with \ours~in Algorithm~\ref{algo:ours}, which can be easily generalized to cross-attention.
+As briefly discussed in Sec.~\ref{sec:ours-efficiency}, the \ours~encoding is coupled with the camera coordinates of the query tokens.
+Consequently, our implementation groups query tokens by their corresponding camera views to compute view-dependent encodings and attention.
+We detail the multiview self-attention procedure with \ours~in Algorithm~\ref{algo:ours}, which can be straightforwardly generalized to cross-attention.

 Given a set of input token features $\tau \in \mathbb{R}^{N \times HW \times D}$ from $N$ views, we first perform linear projections to obtain the standard query, key, and value features.
-Simultaneously, we project $\tau$ via linear layers $W_d$ and $W_\sigma$ to predict the ray depth $d$ and uncertainty $\sigma$, respectively (We omitted bias terms in Algorithm~\ref{algo:ours} for conciseness).
-Based on $d$ and $\sigma$ and the camera poses $P$, we construct the ray representation $\mathbf{x}$ in the global coordinate frame, as defined in Sec.~\ref{sec:ours-rays}.
+Simultaneously, we project $\tau$ via linear layers $W_d$ and $W_\sigma$ to predict the ray depth $d$ and uncertainty $\sigma$, respectively (we omit bias terms in Algorithm~\ref{algo:ours} for conciseness).
+Based on $d$, $\sigma$, and the camera poses $P$, we construct the ray representation $\mathbf{x}$ in the global coordinate frame, as defined in Sec.~\ref{sec:ours-rays}.

-The attention mechanism is subsequently executed iteratively for each query camera to handle the relative geometric transformations.
-For a specific query view $n$, we denote the corresponding query tokens and camera pose as $Q[n]$ and $P[n]$, respectively, where $[*]$ denotes indexing of tensor.
-Following Eq.~\ref{eq:ours-proj}, we project all ray segments $\mathbf{x}$ into the local coordinate of the $n$-th camera, yielding projected rays $\mathbf{\tilde{x}} = \pi(P[n], \mathbf{x})$.
-We then compute the \ours~encoding based on the expected RoPE of these projected positions (Eq.~\ref{eq:ours-expected-rope}), obtaining the encoding tensor $\text{Enc} \in \mathbb{R}^{N\times HW \times D \times D}$.
-The \ours~encodings are multiplied to the query subset $Q[n]$, all key, value features and the attention output (See Figure~\ref{fig:apply-attn}).
-The final output tensor $O$ is synthesized by concatenating the processed features $\{O_1, O_2, \dots, O_N\}$ across the view dimension.
+We then execute attention iteratively for each query camera to account for relative geometric transformations.
+For a specific query view $n$, we denote the corresponding query tokens and camera pose as $Q[n]$ and $P[n]$, respectively, where $[*]$ denotes indexing into a tensor.
+Following Eq.~\ref{eq:ours-proj}, we project all ray segments $\mathbf{x}$ into the local coordinates of the $n$-th camera, yielding projected rays $\mathbf{\tilde{x}} = \pi(P[n], \mathbf{x})$.
+We then compute the \ours~encoding based on the expected RoPE of these projected positions (Eq.~\ref{eq:ours-expected-rope}), obtaining an encoding tensor $\text{Enc} \in \mathbb{R}^{N\times HW \times D \times D}$.
+We apply the \ours~encodings to the query subset $Q[n]$, all keys and values, and the attention output (see Fig.~\ref{fig:apply-attn}).
+The final output tensor $O$ is formed by concatenating the processed features $\{O_1, O_2, \dots, O_N\}$ across the view dimension.